 - Many more…

-What technologies from this list can you use almost immediately?
+What technologies form this list can you use almost immediately?
 The mainstream scanning vendors of Fujitsu and Canon have all introduced new products with improved features this year.
 For most of you, you should be buying different models of scanners in any of your replacements or new acquisitions from these vendors.
 An example of a single product that has an impact on QuickBooks, QuickBooks Online, Xero, and FreshBooks is the NeatConnect Cloud Scanner and Digital Filing System.
 This product is $499, available now, and also allows scanning directly to generic services like Microsoft’s OneDrive (formerly called Microsoft SkyDrive) as well as NeatCloud, Evernote, Box, Dropbox, Google Drive, Email, FTP, SD card, and Neat’s Desktop Software.

 After scanning, the product performs optical character recognition (OCR) on the documents.
 It can then map the results at a field level in several popular accounting products named above.
 Installation and operation are simple, because the product is connected wirelessly and has a single button to perform the scan function.
 One concern for the product is the recurring cost of cloud storage and the introduction of yet one more document management system for these accounting products.